 Growing up in Ireland in the early 1960s, young Francie Brady becomes increasingly troubled and unstable after his mother commits suicide, leaving him to be raised by his alcoholic father.
 Thrown into a Catholic boarding school, he has visions of the Virgin Mary appearing to him.
 When the self-important town socialite Mrs Nugent lures his best friend Joe away and turns him against Francie, Francie sees her as the focus of his troubles.
 The alienation causes Francie to erupt in violence.

-With The Butcher Boy, Neil Jordan, the highly acclaimed director of the likes of Mona Lisa (1986), The Crying Game (1992), Michael Collins (1996) and The End of the Affair (1999), took on the task of tackling Patrick McCabe’s celebrated 1992 novel about disturbed youth.
+Irish director Neil Jordan emerged in the 1980s and soon gained great acclaim for the likes of Mona Lisa (1986), The Crying Game (1992), Michael Collins (1996) and The End of the Affair (1999).
+Jordan has also made a number of genre works (see bottom of page).
+With The Butcher Boy, took on the task of tackling Patrick McCabe’s celebrated 1992 novel about disturbed youth.

 With The Butcher Boy, Neil Jordan (with Patrick McCabe also on script) tackles some difficult themes – the film is an unsettling portrait of a child in an abusive home who becomes increasingly alienated, socially ostracized and eventually locked in an asylum, before the film climaxes in a frightening explosion of violence.
 Despite the gravity of its thematic matter, The Butcher Boy contrarily manages to be a remarkably cheerful film.
 Neil Jordan directs with an enormous degree of vibrance and colour and is abetted to a tremendous extent by a wonderfully charismatic and aggressive performance from Eamonn Owens in the central role.

 Neil Jordan is a frequent dabbler in genre films.
-His other genre films include:– The Company of Wolves (1984), an adaptation of one of Angela Carter’s stories that deconstructs Little Red Riding Hood with werewolves; the haunted house comedy High Spirits (1988); the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); the clairvoyance thriller In Dreams (1999); the vigilante drama The Brave One (2007); Ondine (2009) about a possible sea nymph; and the vampire film Byzantium (2012).
+His other genre films include:– The Company of Wolves (1984), an adaptation of one of Angela Carter’s stories that deconstructs Little Red Riding Hood with werewolves; the haunted house comedy High Spirits (1988); the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); the clairvoyance thriller In Dreams (1999); the vigilante drama The Brave One (2007); Ondine (2009) about a possible sea nymph; the vampire film Byzantium (2012); and the psycho-thriller Greta (2018).

 (Nominee for Best Actor (Eamonn Owens) at this site’s Best of 1997 Awards).